Bennett Walton, MD

 At Rice, he received distinction as a Jones Scholar, the highest academic award given from the business school.
 He completed an internship at Houston Methodist Hospital and residency at the Cullen Eye Institute at Baylor College of Medicine.
 During his years at the Cullen Eye Institute, Dr. Walton received Everett L. Goar Research Awards in back-to-back years for his work in leveraging telemedicine to improve ophthalmic care delivery.
 Following residency, he completed an additional fellowship in cornea, refractive and anterior segment surgery.

 Dr. Walton sits on the Editorial Advisory Boards for the publications Cataract & Refractive Surgery Today & Millennial Eye.
-Dr. Walton has been named by his peers multiple times to the Super Doctors Rising Stars list, an honor shared by fewer than 2.5 percent of Texas doctors.
+Dr. Walton has been honored for three years in a row as both one of “Houston’s Top Doctors”, and by his peers multiple times to the Super Doctors Rising Stars list, an honor shared by fewer than 2.5 percent of Texas doctors.
 He has also been named One to Watch as a Rising Star in Ophthalmology by eye surgery publication Millennial Eye.
 Click this link to read the full article.
 He is a surgeon for emerging visual technologies in clinical trials and enjoys teaching advanced cataract surgery techniques to residents as a frequent faculty member for graduate medical education events, having instructed over 140 surgeons from the United States and Canada.